malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 - The codebase is stable, robust, and fully green (v1.0.0)
 - Ready for broader use and future development

-## 7. Debugging and Output Flags Plan
+## 7. Debugging and Output Flags (Implemented)

-To aid in diagnosing parsing and processing bugs, the following plan will be implemented to provide robust visibility at each important stage of the conversion pipeline:
+Robust debugging and output flags are now fully implemented in the CLI and documented in the README.
+These provide visibility at each important stage of the conversion pipeline:

 ### Key Processing Stages
 - **Preprocessing:** Raw DTS → Preprocessed DTS